umn-asr/google_form_notifier/README.md

 TODO
 ----

+ - Write about what Handlebars is and how to use custom templates.
+ - Create some simple unit tests?
+ - Find a graceful way to set the 'to' address or change the bcc notification scheme if not respondent username is collected.
  - [DONE] Column order: namedValues is a hash, which doesn't preserve order.
    Possible solution is to reflect on the spreadsheet and use the column order.
  - [DONE] Right now the 'collect username' form option is required (we use `namedValues` object which is only present when username is collected?!)
  - [DONE] Include dependencies
- - Create some simple unit tests?
- - Find a graceful way to set the 'to' address or change the bcc notification scheme if not respondent username is collected.